eclipse-edc/Connector/docs/developer/decision-records/2023-02-10-nightly-builds/README.md

 The build plugin needs to be adapted to publish to OSSRH Releases by default.
 Further, we need to implement a separate, additional task that allows publishing to MavenCentral, which is invoked from a (new) Jenkins job.

-Our GitHub Action [release-edc.yml](../../../../.github/workflows/release-edc.yml) will then also have to invoke that new Jenkins job to publish to MavenCentral.